achristen/Meteobike/readme.md

 - It it records properly data by riding around the block.

 Also make sure you charge the battery in the end for the group exercise to come.

+## Workshop 3 - Entering the calibration coefficients

+After you watched the online lecture on or calibration results, you should enter the calibration coefficients we derived from the intercomparison directly into the python code.
+Open the file `meteobike03.py` in the Python 2 editor on the Raspberry Pi Zero W and change the follwing four lines:

+		temperature_cal_a1 = 1.00000
+		temperature_cal_a0 = 0.00000
+		vappress_cal_a1 = 1.00000
+		vappress_cal_a0 = 0.00000

+Replace the values `1.00000` and `0.00000` for temperature and vapour pressure based on the individual correction coefficients listed in [Sensor-Calibration/2020/readme.md](Tables 1 and 3 of the calibration diretory, respecively).
+Make sure you use a `.` and not a `,` as the delimiter.

 ## Workshop 4 - Detailed analysis in a geographic information system